-On the social media front, we have a total of 485 followers and 8 Facebook posts were created in April.
-We have 664 followers on our Instagram account.
-We were able to advise followers of traffic updates, 520 closures, community events and E-Bike safety.
+On the social media front, we have a total of 491 followers and 8 Facebook posts were created in May.
+We have 672 followers on our Instagram account.
+We were able to advise followers of traffic updates, 520 closures, holiday closures, and traffic safety campaigns partnering with KC Target Zero and WSP.